 About Me

-• I am founder and CEO of Elements Brands, one of the original ecommerce holding companies.
+• I am previously founder and CEO of Elements Brands, one of the original ecommerce holding companies.
+Elements Brands (dba Natural Dog Company) was sold to FoodScience, a portfolio company of Morgan Stanley Capital Partners.

-• I live in Charlotte, NC, with my wife and two children, but work and play wherever there’s internet and a laptop.
+• I live in Charlotte, NC, with my wife and three children, but work and play wherever there’s internet and a laptop.

 • I once lost 37 pounds using modified techniques from The 4-Hour Body.